ucdavis/endowmentreport/index.md

 nav_order: 1
 ---
 # Introduction
-Every year we report on the performance of endowment funds and their impact to the university.
-The preliminary listing helps us in ensuring data accuracy and integrity.
+Every year we report on the performance of endowment funds and their impact on the university.
+The preliminary listing helps us ensure data accuracy and integrity.

 This site will guide you through all aspects of the endowment preliminary listing.